Powers (comics): Conception

-Bendis would collaborate with Oeming, who had already expressed interest in producing a crime/noir comic with Bendis, inspired by his attempts to get work on Batman Adventures to do a book in a style reminiscent of Bruce Timm and Alex Toth.
+Bendis would collaborate with Oeming, who had already expressed interest in producing a crime/noir comic with Bendis, inspired by his attempts to get work on The Batman Adventures to do a book in a style reminiscent of Bruce Timm and Alex Toth.
 Bendis cites two images produced by Oeming (one for Bendis' Jinx, and one for David Mack's series Kabuki) as originating the then-experimental "Powers' style" and "inspir[ing] everything in [Powers]".
 Indeed, Bendis and Oeming's first collaboration was "Mall Outing" in Jinx: True Crime Confessions.
 It is included in Little Deaths "for Powers completists and curiosity's sake".
 Oeming has noted that, although seen as an overtly "cartoony" style, the artwork does not appeal to children, which helps sidestep the potential problem of the book, which contains mature content, being purchased by customers younger than its intended audience.

 Despite both creators only having produced work in black and white before Powers, Bendis envisioned Powers in color, and convinced Oeming that it could work, despite the dramatically higher number of sales required to sustain a color comic.
 Bendis also convinced Oeming that the book should juxtapose both the superhero and crime noir genres, as Oeming initially shied away from the former.
 Bendis writes in the 'Sketchbook' section of the Powers: Who Killed Retro Girl?
 TPB that "one of the rules of film noir is that the city itself should be considered a lead character".
 To this end, he made Oeming watch Visions of Light, a documentary by the American Cinematographers Institute about the art of lighting in film, which he saw as important to the feel of comics also.
 According to Oeming, both he and Bendis do copious research for their projects, and that before he began the series, he would do ride-alongs with police, meet police officials, and take extensive photo reference of their equipment.